rfaulhaber/roam/literature/battle-cry-of-freedom-highlights.md

 ▪️ Seward would soon emerge as one of Taylor&rsquo;s main advisers. &ldquo;Freedom and slavery are two antagonistic elements of society,&rdquo; he told a Cleveland audience. &ldquo;Slavery can be limited to its present bounds&rdquo;; eventually &ldquo;it can and must be abolished.&rdquo;

 ▪️ Nevertheless, those stresses had wrenched the system almost to the breaking point.
-Free Soilers hoping to realign American politics into a struggle between freedom and slavery professed satisfaction with the election. &ldquo;The public mind has been stirred on the subject of slavery to depths never reached before,&rdquo; wrote Sumner. &ldquo;The late election,&rdquo; agreed one of his confreres, &ldquo;is only the Bunker Hill of the moral & political
+Free Soilers hoping to realign American politics into a struggle between freedom and slavery professed satisfaction with the election. &ldquo;The public mind has been stirred on the subject of slavery to depths never reached before,&rdquo; wrote Sumner. &ldquo;The late election,&rdquo; agreed one of his confreres, &ldquo;is only the Bunker Hill of the moral &amp; political

 ▪️ revolution which can terminate only in success to the side of freedom.&ldquo;